josepmariall/x_biamow/README.md

 This project aims at predicting the **attractiveness of a certain product**.

 ## Install
-I provide the [environment] used to run this code.
+I provide the [environment](https://github.com/titoniubo/x_biamow/blob/master/xebiamow.yml) used to run this code.

+## Table of contents
 The files contains the following main documents:

 1. Data Preparation (train)